trevorwslee/MCE-DumbDisplay/README.md

-------------- DEVELOPMENT CODEBASE -----------

 Change History
 --------------

 v0.0.2
-* released
+.

 DumbDisplay MakeCode Extension
 ------------------------------

-DumbDisplay MakeCode Extension is a gateway to extend Micro:bit screen to your Android phone via Micro:bit built-in Bluetooth or USB Serial.
+DumbDisplay MakeCode Extension is simple tool to extend Micro:bit screen to your Android phone via Micro:bit built-in Bluetooth or USB Serial.

-You explode your creativity with a little aid from this extension, and use DumbDisplay to realize the virtual screen on your Android phone.
+You explode your creativity with a little help from this extension, and use DumbDisplay to realize the virtual screen on your Android phone.

 You can install the free DumbDisplay app from Android Play Store.
 The app can accept connection via
 * Bluetooth LE -- which is relatively slow (and memory hungry)